seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 The edit distance can be further refined using seqan3::align_cfg::aligned_ends to also compute a semi-global alignment and the seqan3::align_cfg::max_error configuration to give an upper limit of the allowed number of edits.
-If the respective alignment could not find a solution within the given error bound the resulting score is infinity (corresponds to std::numeric_limits::max).
+If the respective alignment could not find a solution within the given error bound, the resulting score is infinity (corresponds to std::numeric_limits::max).
 Also the alignment and the front and back coordinates can be computed using the align_cfg::result option.

-\attention Only the options  seqan3::align_cfg::none_ends_free and seqan3::align_cfg::free_ends_first are supported for the aligned ends configuration on the edit distance.
+\attention Only the options seqan3::free_ends_none and seqan3::free_ends_first are supported for the aligned ends configuration with the edit distance.
 Using any other aligned ends configuration will disable the edit distance and fall back to the standard pairwise alignment and will not use the fast bitvector algorithm.

 \assignment{Assignment 5}

-Compute all pairwise alignments from the assignment 1.
-Only allow at most 7 errors.
-Only print those alignments with 7 or less errors.
+Compute all pairwise alignments from the assignment 1 (only the scores).
+Only allow at most 7 errors and filter all alignments with 6 or less errors.

+\hint
+You can use the std::view::filter to get only those alignments that fit the requirements.
+\endhint

 \endassignment
 \solution